 In determining whether a particular property meets its investment criteria, the Company makes a number of assumptions, including assumptions related to estimated time of possession and estimated renovation costs and time frames, annual operating costs, market rental rates and potential rent amounts, time from purchase to leasing, and tenant default rates.
 These assumptions may prove inaccurate, causing the Company to pay too much for properties it acquires, to overvalue properties or to have properties not perform as expected, and adjustments to the assumptions made in evaluating potential purchases may result in fewer properties qualifying under the Company's investment criteria.
-Improvements in the market prices for single-family homes in the Company's target markets or decreases in the available inventory could also reduce the supply of properties that meet the Company's investment criteria.
 Reductions in the supply of properties that meet the Company's investment criteria may adversely affect the Company's operating results and ability to implement its business plan.